GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 1. Below and to the left of the Group node, create a Disney Material node (_Appleseed_ > _Shader_ > _Material_ > *As_Disney_Material*).

-2. In the _Node Editor_, give the shader some reflective surface properties:
+2. In the _Node Editor_, give the shader reflective surface properties:
     - Set the Specular plug to `0.6`.
     - Set the Roughness plug to `0.35`.

 3. With the Disney Material node still selected, create a ShaderAssignment node (_Scene_ > _Attributes_ > _ShaderAssignment_).